-Mr. Huang’s recent recital engagements include Lincoln Center’s Great Performers series and a return appearance at The Kennedy Center, where he premiered Conrad Tao’s Threads of Contact for Violin & Piano during his recital evening with pianist Orion Weiss.
-He has also stepped in for violinist Midori for performances with Leonard Slatkin and the Detroit Symphony Orchestra to critical acclaim, and he’s made debuts at London’s Wigmore Hall, the Seoul Arts Center, and the Louvre in Paris.
-His first solo CD, Intimate Inspiration, released on the CHIMEI label, is a collection of favorite virtuoso and romantic encore pieces.
-In association with Camerata Pacifica, he recorded Four Songs of Solitude for solo violin on their album of John Harbison works, which was released on the Harmonia Mundi label in fall 2014.
+Mr. Huang’s recent recital engagements include Lincoln Center’s Great Performers series and a return appearance at The Kennedy Center, where he premiered Conrad Tao’s Threads of Contact for Violin and Piano during his recital evening with pianist Orion Weiss.
+He also stepped in for violinist Midori for performances with Leonard Slatkin and the Detroit Symphony Orchestra to critical acclaim, and he made debuts at London’s Wigmore Hall, the Seoul Arts Center, and the Louvre in Paris.

-A frequent guest artist at music festivals worldwide, Mr. Huang has performed at the Seattle, Music@Menlo, Caramoor, Bridgehampton, La Jolla, Moritzburg, Kissinger Sommer, Sion, and Orford chamber music festivals as well as the Great Mountains Music Festival in Korea.
-His collaborators have included violinists Gil Shaham, Cho-Liang Lin, and Lawrence Power; violists Nobuko Imai and Maxim Rysanov; cellists Mischa Maisky, Jian Wang, Frans Helmerson, and Lynn Harrell; and pianists Yefim Bronfman and Marc-André Hamelin.
+A frequent guest artist at music festivals worldwide, Mr. Huang has performed at the Seattle, Music@Menlo, Caramoor, La Jolla, Moritzburg, Kissinger Sommer, Sion, Orford, and PyeongChang chamber music festivals.
+His collaborators have included violinists Gil Shaham, and Cho-Liang Lin; violist Nobuko Imai; cellists Mischa Maisky, Jian Wang, and Lynn Harrell; and pianists Yefim Bronfman, Kirill Gerstein, and Marc-André Hamelin.

-As the winner of the 2011 Young Concert Artists International Auditions, Mr. Huang made critically acclaimed recital debuts in New York and at The Kennedy Center in Washington, DC.
-Additional honors include first prize at the 2009 Tibor Varga International Violin Competition Sion-Valais in Switzerland, the 2009 Chi-Mei Cultural Foundation Arts Award for Taiwan’s Most Promising Young Artists, the 2013 Salon de Virtuosi Career Grant, and the 2014 Classical Recording Foundation Young Artist Award.
+As the winner of the 2011 Young Concert Artists International Auditions, Mr. Huang made critically acclaimed recital debuts at Lincoln Center in New York and The Kennedy Center in Washington, DC.
+Additional honors include First Prize at the 2009 Tibor Varga International Violin Competition Sion-Valais in Switzerland, the 2009 Chi-Mei Cultural Foundation Arts Award for Taiwan’s Most Promising Young Artists, the 2013 Salon de Virtuosi Career Grant, and the 2014 Classical Recording Foundation Young Artist Award.

 Paul Huang was born in Taiwan and began violin lessons at the age of seven.
-He is a proud recipient of the inaugural Kovner Fellowship at The Juilliard School, where he earned his bachelor’s and master’s degrees under Hyo Kang and I-Hao Lee.
-He plays the 1742 ex-Wieniawski Guarneri del Gesù, on loan through the generous efforts of the Stradivari Society of Chicago.
+He is a recipient of the inaugural Kovner Fellowship at The Juilliard School, where he earned his bachelor’s and master’s degrees under Hyo Kang and I-Hao Lee.
+He plays the legendary 1742 “ex-Wieniawski” Guarneri del Gesù, on extended loan through the Stradivari Society of Chicago.